JanMajher/ML-based-recommendation-model-for-bipartite-networks/README.md

-# Course project, Machine Learning 2020/2021
+# Course Project, Machine Learning 2020/2021
-# Jan Majher - Faculty of Mathematics, Physics and Informatics, Comenius University, Bratislava, Slovakia
+# Jan Majher
+Faculty of Mathematics, Physics and Informatics, Comenius University, Bratislava, Slovakia

 All files in this respository were used in project presented in Project_Summary.pdf.

 Data files: